liamzebedee/BrightID-API/README.md

 Check out our [open projects](https://github.com/BrightID/BrightID-Service/projects).
 Or [start a new Issue](https://github.com/BrightID/BrightID-Service/issues) and we'll add you to the conversation.

-This repo is for our unique user verification service.
+This repo is for our unique user verification service APIs.

 Other repos
 * [BrightID](https://github.com/BrightID/BrightID): Mobile app for connecting to other BrightID users